Families with Children Tax Deferment Program

 To qualify for this program you must:

-- have paid all previous years' property taxes, penalties and interest
+- Have paid all previous years' property taxes, utility user fees, penalties and interest

 - any child who is under the age of 18 and living with you full time or part time or who doesn't live with you but you pay support for the child, or